Logan-Hansen/PokemonCrystal/README.md

 - [X] Haircuts and grooming now twice as effective at raising happiness.
 Younger brother also now has 40/30/30 chances for better haircuts instead of 60/30/10 and works mondays
 - [X] Walking raised happiness twice as fast -> now 2 happiness every other step cycle
 - [X] Speed up egg hatch rates (twice as fast for everything)
+- [X] Increased pokemon levels for everything east of Ecruteak
 - [ ] Safari Zone back
 - [ ] Bill calls to switch boxes when one is full
 - [ ] Rematch parties for Gym Leaders + Elite 4 after beating Red